And I Darken was a very viciously stabby book and for that? I AM A FAN.

 - They are all for Oppressing Feelings.

-- And honestly, everyone’s so stabby and Mehmed has a harem and Radu manipulates people and Lada scares the living liver out of me that I don’t even know who I ship.
+- And honestly, everyone’s so stabby and Mehmed has a harem and Radu manipulates people and Lada scares the living hell out of everyone, that I don’t even know who I ship.

-- (Although Radu is only 16% stabby and too precious for this world and very clever and also a spy and will probably end up ruler of all, to be honest. #TeamRadu)
+- (Although Radu is only 16% stabby and too precious for this world and very clever and also a spy and will probably end up ruler of all, to be honest.)

 I have fond feelings for this vicious book.